barsoom/devbook/deploy_without_downtime/README.md

       end
     end
     ```
-  * Now deploy the migration, as the old app will not have the column name cache.
+  * 2. Deploy the migration, as the old app will not have the column name cached.

 * TODO